James Gunn in 2010.

 presented at Gunn's Grand Master induction ceremony.

 Gunn's publications are listed below.
-In early March, 2012, he sold
+He recently sold three more books,

 Campbell Conference and